hexalang/Hexa/docs/reference.md

 	C
 }

-var flags = Flags.A | Flags.B // NOTE `|` is used for bitwise OR
-flags |= Flags.C // Adds flag
-flags |= C // Inferred as `Flags.C`
+// This is the only allowed operator because its too popular, unambiguous and easy to read var flags = Flags.A | Flags.B // NOTE `|` is used for bitwise OR flags |= Flags.C // Adds flag flags |= C // Inferred as `Flags.C`